 Walnut oil is a light, food-grade finishing oil traditionally used for wooden eating utensils and bowls, but it also works great as a finish for axe handles and other wooden tools.
 Walnut oil doesn’t contain any metallic or chemical additives.

-The one and only tar finish you should be putting on your axe handle is pine tar.
+Pine tar is the one and only tar finish you should be putting on your axe handle.
 The highest grade pine tar is known as Stockholm tar, and was used for waterproofing wooden ships.
 That is the main purpose and benefit of pine tar – it makes your wooden handle highly resistant to moisture and the damage it can cause, as well as protecting against any nosey insects that might try to burrow into the wood.
 It also gives the wood a beautiful dark patina.
 Pure pine tar is extremely thick, though, and is most often diluted and blended with linseed oil.

 Additives are often mixed in with boiled linseed oil to add extra, positive properties to the finish.
 Oftentimes drying oils come with some additives in them already – check when you’re buying, it should be stated on the label.
 Pine tar, for example, provides mildew protection and extra water resistance, aids with the grip, and gives the axe handle a nice dark color.
 Turpentine – another pine product – improves the penetration of the oil, allowing it to get deeper into the wood with a single layer or soaking.
 Beeswax fills in the surface pores of the wood, providing a better sealing and extra water resistance – although keep in mind that the wax will have to be removed with a light sanding before more oil can be applied, or it will repel the oil.